pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.5.2 =

-* Fix - Fix v3 Pardot API call that goes to appropriate endpoint
+* Fix - v3 Pardot API call that goes to appropriate endpoint

 = 1.5.1 =